 Yes, it is possible to travel from Turin to Milan without having to change trains.
-There are 37 direct trains from Turin to Milan.
+There are 36 direct trains from Turin to Milan each day.
 Though there may be fewer direct services available depending on your exact departure date.

 The first train from Turin to Milan leaves at 05:05.
 Times and services may vary during weekends and holidays.

-Trains travelling from Turin to Milan cover a distance of around 126km during the journey.
+Trains travelling from Turin to Milan cover a distance of around 78 miles (126 km) during the journey.

 For this journey, I took one of the 38 high-speed Frecciarossa trains that run daily between Turin and Milan.